Electronic rock: Synth-punk

-Punk rock has been mixed with electronic music as well, creating subgenres like synth-punk (also known as electropunk) and dance-punk.

-Suicide, formed in 1970, is known as one of the most influential artists in the genre.
+Synth-punk (originally techno-punk or electropunk) is a style of electronic music that mixes the aggression of punk rock with the use of synthesizers.
+Originally pioneered by New York band Suicide, formed in 1970.
 Their sound over their five studio albums mixed punk rock with various electronic-based genres such as electronic rock, synth-pop, and disco.
-Their first album is widely regarded for setting the stage for subsequent post-punk, synth-pop and industrial rock acts.

-The Screamers were labeled "techno-punk" by the Los Angeles Times in 1978.
+Other artists such as Californian band the Screamers were labeled "techno-punk" by the Los Angeles Times in 1978.
 Rather than the usual electric guitars, the band's instrumentation included a heavily distorted Fender Rhodes electric piano and an ARP Odyssey synthesizer.

-Devo, whilst better known for their 1980 synth-pop song "Whip It", also had an electronic sound rooted in punk rock.

-The term synth-punk (or electropunk) was coined in 1999 by Damien Ramsey.
+The term synth-punk was coined in 1999 by Damien Ramsey on his "Synthysteria!" website, which covered the bands Screamers, Tone Set, Units, Voice Farm, Nervous Gender, and Our Daughter's Wedding.

 In the early 1980s, synth-punk fused with various electronic genres to create electronic body music, which would influence a number of subsequent industrial dance, industrial rock and industrial metal acts.
 It also influenced the hardcore punk inspired digital hardcore, which combines hardcore punk with electronic music, noise and heavy metal.
 It typically features fast tempos and aggressive sound samples.

-In addition, pop punk fused itself with synth-punk to create a genre known as neon pop.

 Later revival instances include electronic body music, dance punk, and electroclash.
-Other artists, like Chicago's Big Black, put guitars back in, and helped to spawn a new wave of math rock, industrial rock, and noise rock.
-In the 2010s, synth-punk influenced the development of an internet microgenre known as egg punk which drew influence from Devo.
+In the 2010s, synth-punk influenced the development of an Internet microgenre known as egg punk which drew influence from the band Devo.